 Someday, you may want your home robot to carry a load of dirty clothes downstairs and deposit them in the washing machine in the far-left corner of the basement.
 The robot will need to combine your instructions with its visual observations to determine the steps it should take to complete this task.

 For an AI agent, this is easier said than done.
 Current approaches often utilize multiple hand-crafted machine-learning models to tackle different parts of the task, which require a great deal of human effort and expertise to build.
-These methods, which use to directly make navigation decisions, demand massive amounts of visual data for training, which are often hard to come by.
+These methods, which use visual representations to directly make navigation decisions, demand massive amounts of visual data for training, which are often hard to come by.

 Rather than encoding visual features from images of a robot's surroundings as visual representations, which is computationally intensive, their method creates text captions that describe the robot's point-of-view.
 A large language model uses the captions to predict the actions a robot should take to fulfill a user's language-based instructions.